meows/racket/docs/define.md

 _variable assignment_.

-It's important to note that a variable doesn't need to refer to any single number or value.
-It refers to a *place* where you can put things, such as values.
+It's important to note that a variable doesn't need to refer to any single number or value -- it refers to the place where you can put values.
+A variable is just a name for a place.

 Let's look at some examples below: